Harshad06/Important-Python-Libraries-crash-course/README.md

     Section 1: NumPy Arrays and metrics
     Section 2 : Indexing and Selection/Slicing
     Section 3: NumPy Operations : Mathematics & Statistics

+Pandas:-

+    Data & Code associated with the pandas library of Python.